macnaileth/swplus/README.md

 ### Version / Changelog

+07.11.2023 - Fixed a bug which blew up the whole thing when fetching data went a bit wrong for blog items.
+Version set to 0.1.2
 07.06.2023 - Updated some small stuff and added some fixes.
 Version set to 0.1.1 05.06.2023 - Catched some errors.
 27.05.2023 - Version 0.1.0 finished including niow also WordPress connection built in.